nasa-gibs/worldview/doc/config/layers.md

 ## Optional Properties

 * **tags**: Additional text used for matching this layer when searching in the add layers tab.
-This allows Aerosol Optical Depth layers to match when "aod" is typed in
+This allows Aerosol Optical Depth layers to match when "aod" is typed in.
 * **noTransition**: For WMTS layers only, if set to `true`, the map will not display lower-resolution tiles while loading.
 * **transition**: For WMS layers only, if set to `true`, the map will display lower-resolution tiles while loading.
 * **product**: Associated product in the Common Metadata Repository (CMR).